FFlap/Unity/README.md

 - Reduced Motion Mode for a calmer experience
 - Lightweight, non-intrusive design that works on top of existing sites

+## How we built it
+Unity is a Chrome extension built with TypeScript, React, and WXT.
+The background service handles scanning, grounded chat, and per-tab session state.
+Content scripts handle on-page accessibility behaviors like Reader Mode, selection simplify/summarize actions, audio follow mode, and in-page YouTube controls.
+The popup provides unified controls for chat, reader, audio, profile, and autofill.

+For trust and accessibility together, Unity extracts context from the current tab (article text or transcript), ranks evidence snippets, and generates answers constrained to that evidence.
+If evidence is weak, it avoids confident guessing.

+## What’s next for Unity
+Expand dyslexia-focused reading modes with more granular language-level controls.
+Improve color-blind presets with user-tunable contrast and pattern cues.
+Strengthen keyboard-first navigation and screen-reader semantics across pop-up and in-page UI.
+Add deeper transcript navigation tools for long videos.
+Add privacy-first controls for stored context and retention, so accessibility support stays safe by default.

 ## Setup